Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 This jacket is powerful as it has been designed to withstand working in temperatures of up to -60 degrees celcius!

-It provides great protection against the wind and rain while also being breathable so you won't overheat.
+And it provides great protection against the wind and rain while also being breathable so you won't overheat.

 And if you start to feel too hot there is a double front zip which allows you to unzip the inner one to let some hot air out and regulate your temperature.